 As Jill is dragged, screaming and crying, through the front door, you try to follow, but a cop pummels you in the stomach with his club.
 You fall to the floor, retching, as the apartment door slams closed, shutting you off forever from the son you cannot understand and the wife you will never see again.

-It's the kind of scene that is admittedly a little on-the-nose when read like this, but AMFV makes it work.
+It's admittedly a little on-the-nose when read like this, but AMFV makes it work.
 Even factoring in that the people involved are a simulated family, and the game doesn't even spend much time with them, it's easy to empathise with the fact that in this situation, Perry does not care that it's fake.
-It's a level of character building that other games in the mid-80s did not do.
+It's a level of character building other games in the mid-80s did not do.

 Unfortunately it's dark in space, and they're immediately eaten by a grue.